DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 CSS selectors passed to the [Selector](../../reference/test-api/selector/constructor.md) constructor cannot identify elements in the shadow DOM.

-To access and traverse the shadow DOM attached to an element, identify the element with a `Selector` and use the [Selector.shadowRoot](../../reference/test-api/selector/shadowroot.md) method to target the shadow root of the element.
-To traverse the shadow DOM tree from there, use other `Selector` methods.
+To access and traverse the shadow DOM attached to an element, identify the element with a `Selector` and use the [Selector.shadowRoot](../../reference/test-api/selector/shadowroot.md) method to target the [shadow root](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) of the element.
+Use other `Selector` methods to traverse the shadow tree from there.

 > Important!
 You can not target an element returned by `shadowRoot()` or use it in assertions.
 >